Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal: Initial calculation of model MSP population prompt flux

-Next, to determine the prompt luminosity of each model MSP and the resulting total prompt signal, we apply \autoref{eq:Lgamma} together with measurements of the numerical coefficients obtained by \cite{Ploeg2020} in a combined statistical analysis of data for nearby, resolved $\gamma$-ray MSPs and the GCE signal.
+Next, to determine the prompt luminosity of each model MSP and the resulting total prompt signal, we apply Eq.~1 from the main text together with measurements of the numerical coefficients obtained by \cite{Ploeg2020} in a combined statistical analysis of data for nearby, resolved $\gamma$-ray MSPs and the GCE signal.
 Specifically, we draw $\log_{10}(f_{\rm \gamma, prompt})$ from a normal distribution with mean 41.4 and standard deviation $0.6$ and we set $\alpha_\gamma = -1.9$ and $\beta_\gamma = 0.69$.
-We then assume the following spectral form for the prompt $\gamma$-ray spectrum of the $i$th MSP \citep{Ploeg2020}:
+We then assume the following spectral form for the prompt $\gamma$-ray spectrum of the $i$th MSP \cite{Ploeg2020}:

 where, $K_i$ is a proportionality constant determined from: